The Problem with Michigan’s New PIP Choice Auto Insurance Options

 Two-Handed System Made More Complex Under New Auto Law

 Tom uses a two-hand analogy to represent how Michigan auto insurance claims used to function: in one hand you have the no-fault claim and in the other hand you have a liability claim.
 They used to be two separate claims that compensated for different damages.
 Now, under the new auto no-fault law, those two hypothetical hands warp around each other creating a hybrid and complex system.
 Medical compensation is no longer the responsibility of one entity, but now perhaps many entities, and this is the biggest and possibly the most concerning aspect to these changes.
-Further compounding the complexity, medical providers must now suss out where payment for their services to injured people must come from once an injured person’s own medical expense benefits are exhausted.
+Further compounding the complexity, medical providers must now figure out where payment for their services to injured people must come from once an injured person’s own medical expense benefits are exhausted.

 All Drivers Must Protect Themselves from Liability

 The WKTV Journal interviewer went on to ask Tom a very significant question: is a driver who purchased an unlimited auto no-fault policy protected from personal financial loss if they cause a crash that injures another person?